Skip to content

 <meter value="0.8">80%</meter>

-First of all, put the sizes with the help of the width and height properties.
+First of all, set the size with the width and height properties.

 meter {